-The hexagram is not exclusive to Jewry but has long been associated with it, with roots at least to the early common era.
+To be sure, the hexagram is not exclusive to Jews, but has long been associated with them, with roots going back at least to the early common era.

-The star is sometimes rendered as five-pointed, for example in Texas Lone Star’s beer label, but classically was six-pointed, sometimes with two interlocking triangles as seen above for a German tavern.
+The brewing star is sometimes rendered as five-pointed, for example on Texas’ Lone Star beer label, but is classically six-pointed, sometimes with two interlocking triangles as seen above for a German tavern.

-Initially, the star predominated in Bavaria and the Czech lands.
-With the spread of bottom-fermentation (lager) it was commonly found in, or associated with, breweries as far afield as Strasbourg in Alsace and St. Louis, Missouri featured the star in some fashion.
+Initially, the brewers’ star predominated in Bavaria and the Czech lands.
+With the spread of bottom-fermentation (lager-brewing), breweries as far afield as Strasbourg in Alsace and St. Louis, Missouri featured the star in some fashion.

-It seems to many, and did to me for a long time, counter-intuitive that Jews could have anything to do with the brewing star, and hence that alchemy must explain its brewing use.
-For one thing, Jews historically have played a small role in world brewing, whether in German lands or elsewhere.
+It may seem counter-intuitive to many, and was to me for a long time, that Jews could have anything to do with the brewing star.
+For one thing, they have historically played a small role in the brewing business, whether in German Europe or elsewhere.

-They had some role in hop factoring in Germany, and in the retailing of beer and other alcohol there and in other countries.
-They also made a marked contribution to brewing science as I’ve discussed.
-Illustrative figures include Anton Schwarz, Max Henius, the Wallerstein brothers, and Joseph Owades (all U.S.-based).
+They had some role in hop factoring in Germany, and in the retailing of alcohol in many countries.
+They also made marked contributions to brewing science as I’ve discussed numerous times before.
+Eminent science figures include Anton Schwarz, Max Henius, the Wallerstein brothers, and Joseph Owades, all U.S.-based.

-To be sure, some 1800s breweries were owned in whole or in part by Jews.
-Examples include Ottakringer in Vienna (the Kuffner family) and Rheingold in Brooklyn, New York (the Liebmanns), both with 1800s roots.
-The famed Lowenbrau in Munich had partial Jewish ownership before the Nazi era.
+To be sure, some breweries were (and are) owned in whole or in part by Jews.
+Examples of past ownership are Ottakringer in Vienna (the Kuffner family), and Rheingold in Brooklyn, New York (the Liebmanns), both with 1800s roots.
+The famed Lowenbrau in Munich had, it appears, partial Jewish ownership before the Nazi era.
 Yet, in most countries the Jewish role in brewing was minimal.
 So how could the brewing star be related to them?

-Another reason for the lack of apparent connection, and I’ll be frank here, is the history of the Jews in the German lands is often dolorous to an extreme.
-Why would brewing, a German cultural heritage par excellence, take as a symbol one belonging to the Jews, persecuted off and on for centuries by ethnic Germans?
+Another reason for an apparent lack of connection, and I’ll be frank here, is the history of German enmity to Jews.
+It goes back centuries and culminated in the Holocaust.
+Why would brewing, a German cultural heritage par excellence, take as a symbol something originating with an unpopular, and often persecuted minority?

-Nonetheless, a German scholar-brewer, Dr. Matthias Trum of Heller Trum Brewery in Bamberg, has argued in a 2002 doctoral thesis that Jews may well have originated the brewer’s star.
-Heller Trum is known internationally for its fine range of smoked beer (as the type is called) under the Schlenkerla label.
+A German scholar-brewer, Dr. Matthias Trum of Heller Trum Brewery has nonetheless argued the brewing star may have a Jewish origin.
+Heller Trum in Bamberg is known internationally for its distinctive range of smoked beers, marketed under the Schlenkerla label.

 A summary of Dr. Trum’s 2002 doctoral thesis on this topic appears in this page, on the Schlenkerla website.
-Note especially the Conclusion.
-The language is somewhat stilted and ungrammatical but this is due simply to an awkward translation from German.
+Note especially his conclusions.
+The language is somewhat stilted but this results simply from an awkward translation.

 Dr. Trum therefore rejects alchemy as the likely explanation of the brewing star.
-He may be right, and in any case has made a thoughtful and interesting argument, one that needs to be weighed with other possible explanations.
+He may be right, and in any case has made a thoughtful and original argument.

 Note re image: The image above is an Alamy stock image, sourced here.
 Image is used for educational and historical purposes.
 All intellectual property therein belongs to the lawful owner, as applicable.
 All feedback welcomed.